 When trying to lose weight, many people choose low-calorie alcoholic drinks, mainly because they contain fewer alcohol calories than their regular counterparts.
 However, drinking too much has a far more damaging effect than you realise - in fact, just calculating the number of alcohol calories in a drink is a bit misleading.

 According to conventional wisdom, weight gain associated with alcohol is caused by excess alcohol calories being stored as fat.
 Yet, only a small percentage of the alcohol calories you drink are turned into fat.
 Rather, the main impact of alcohol is to reduce the amount of fat your body burns for energy.

-Research published in the American Journal of Clinical Nutrition is the perfect example of how this works.
-According to reports on the study, eight men were given two drinks of vodka and sugar-free lemonade separated by 30 minutes.
+Research published in the American Journal of Clinical Nutrition is the perfect example.
+According to reports on the study "eight men were given two drinks of vodka and sugar-free lemonade separated by 30 minutes.
 Each drink contained just under 90 calories.
 Fat metabolism was measured before and after.
-For several hours lipid oxidation (a measure of how much fat your body is burning) dropped by a massive 73%.
+For several hours lipid oxidation (a measure of how much fat your body is burning) dropped by a massive 73%."

-What’s happening in that rather than getting stored as fat, the main fate of alcohol is conversion into a substance called acetate.
-In fact, blood levels of acetate after drinking the vodka were 2.5 times higher than normal.
-And it appears this sharp rise in acetate puts the brakes on fat loss.
+The authors described that what’s happening is that rather than getting stored as fat, the main 'fate' of alcohol is conversion into a substance called acetate - and blood levels of acetate after drinking the vodka were 2.5 times higher than normal.
+It seems that is this sharp rise in acetate puts the brakes on fat loss.
 When acetate levels rise, your body simply burns more acetate, and less fat.
-In essence, acetate pushes fat to the back of the queue.
+In essence, as described "acetate pushes fat to the back of the queue."

 Not only does it reduce the number of fat calories you burn, alcohol can increase your appetite, as I’m sure we’ve all experienced.
 The quantity of alcohol doesn’t need to be of binge proportions to have a big impact either.
 In one study just one small aperitif before a meal increased calorie intake to a greater extent than a carbohydrate-based drink.
 And that’s before we consider the carbohydrate or fatty food cravings that can hit the morning after a big night out.